Pseudo-holomorphic dynamics in the restricted three-body problem: Introduction

 \textbf{Dynamical Applications.} We wish to apply the above results to the SCR3BP.
 We first introduce the following general notion.
 Consider an IP $5$-fold $M$ with an IP Reeb dynamics, endowed with an IP holomorphic foliation $\mathcal{M}$ as in Theorem \ref{thm:foliation}.
 Fix a page $P$ in the IP open book of $M$, and consider the associated Poincar\'e return map $f: \mbox{int}(P) \rightarrow \mbox{int}(P)$.
 A (spatial) point $x\in \mbox{int}(P)$ is said to be \emph{leaf-wise} (or \emph{fiber-wise}) \emph{$k$-recurrent} with respect to $\mathcal{M}$ if $f^k(x) \in \mathcal{M}_x$, where $\mathcal{M}_x$ is the leaf of $\mathcal{M}$ containing $x$, and $k\geq 1$.
 This means that $f^k(\mbox{int}(\mathcal{M}_x))\cap \mbox{int}(\mathcal{M}_x)\neq \emptyset$.
 This is, roughly speaking, a symplectic version of the notion of \emph{leaf-wise intersection} introduced by Moser \cite{Moser} for the case of the isotropic foliation of a coisotropic submanifold.

-In the integrable case of the rotating Kepler problem, where the mass ratio $\mu=0$, the holomorphic foliation provided by Theorem \ref{thm:foliation} can be obtained by restriction to $S^*S^3$ of the standard Lefschetz fibration on $T^*S^3$ (for the standard integrable complex structure, when $T^*S^3$ is viewed as a quadric in $\mathbb{C}^4$; see the discussion on the Katok example below).
+In the integrable case of the rotating Kepler problem, where the mass ratio $\mu=0$, the holomorphic foliation provided by Theorem \ref{thm:foliation} can be obtained by an explicit construction on $S^*S^3$ of a Lefschetz fibration on $T^*S^3$ with two singular fibers, such that the nodal singularities are fixed points of the symplectic return map; see \cite[Appendix A]{MvK}.
 Denote this ``integrable'' holomorphic foliation on $S^*S^3$ by $\mathcal{M}_{int}$.
-Since the return map for $\mu=0$ preserves fibers, every point is leaf-wise $1$-recurrent with respect to $\mathcal{M}_{int}$.
+Since the return map for $\mu=0$ preserves fibers, every point is leaf-wise $1$-recurrent with respect to $\mathcal{M}_{int}$ (and the shadowing cone is the positive span of the Hopf flow).
 If the mass ratio is sufficiently small, then the leaves of $\mathcal{F}_{int}$ will still be symplectic with respect to $d\alpha$, where $\alpha$ is the corresponding perturbed contact form on the unit cotangent bundle $S^*S^3$.

-In Section \ref{sec:tomographies}, we introduce the notion of the \emph{transverse shadow}, which records which holomorphic curve is intersected by the orbit of each point, and therefore consists of paths in $S^3$ which are positively transverse to the standard contact structure $\xi_\mathcal{M}$.
-By coherently packaging these transverse paths using the notion of a \emph{symplectic tomography} also introduced in said section, and appealing to the classical Brower's translation theorem on the open disk, we will obtain the following perturbative result:
+In Section \ref{sec:tomographies}, we introduce the notion of the \emph{transverse shadow}, which records which holomorphic curve is intersected by the orbit of each point, and therefore consists of paths in $S^3$ which are positively transverse to the standard contact structure $\xi_\mathcal{M}$ and to the pages of the open book.
+The transverse shadow is just the collection of orbits of the shadowing cone which come from orbits of the original dynamics.
+By coherently packaging these transverse paths using the notion of a \emph{symplectic tomography} also introduced in said section, and appealing to the classical Brouwer's translation theorem on the open disk, we will obtain the following perturbative result:

-\begin{theorem} In the SCR3BP, for any choice of page $P$ in the open book of \cite{MvK}, for any fixed choice of $k\geq 1$, for sufficiently small $\mu \gtrsim 0$ (depending on $k$), for energy $c$ below the first critical value $H(L_1(\mu))$, along the bounded components of the Hill region, and for every $l\leq k$, there exist infinitely many points in $\mbox{int}(P)$ which are leaf-wise $l$-recurrent with respect to $\mathcal{M}_{int}$. \end{theorem}
+\begin{theorem} In the SCR3BP, for any choice of page $P$ in the open book of \cite{MvK}, for any fixed choice of $k\geq 1$, for sufficiently small $\mu \gtrsim 0$ (depending on $k$), for energy $c$ below the first critical value $H(L_1(\mu))$, along the bounded component of the Hill region near the Earth, and for every $l\leq k$, there exist infinitely many points in $\mbox{int}(P)$ which are leaf-wise $l$-recurrent with respect to $\mathcal{M}_{int}$. \end{theorem}

+In simpler words, there are plenty of leaf-wise recurrent points near the Earth, when the Moon is small.

 \begin{remark} The same conclusion holds for arbitrary $\mu \in [0,1]$, but sufficiently negative $c\ll 0$ (depending on $\mu$ and $k$). \end{remark}